 Industry practice refers to activities of experienced, competent property management personnel which are in accordance with the Code of Practice and the Residential Tenancies Act 1986.

+Organisational practice refers to an organisation’s routine to conduct a particular function.

 4 Assessment